 And so those what those numbers are exactly, you know, they're going to be dependent upon different factors, how much ad spend we're we're handling for a client, what different channels we're running for them, whether it's just Google or also Facebook or other platforms and things like that.
 But that's kind of the general model that we approach or that we take.

-[00:27:37] Connor: Yeah.
-That's pretty fair.
-Okay.
-So just going back a little bit, I've never really wrapped my head around like bidding.
-So Google search, we can change the example if you want, but I don't really, I don't, I certainly understand that it.
+Connor: So just going back a little bit, I've never really wrapped my head around like bidding.
+So Google search, we can change the example if you want, but I don't really certainly understand it.

 And there's lots of different ways to communicate that to Google.
 Sometimes it's just straight up saying, Hey, I can, I'll spend up to X dollar amount per click.
 Sometimes it's more of an automated strategy where you're giving Google flexibility to make different decisions at auction time.
 Based upon the conversion rate or the conversion data that you're giving to Google and the target cost per conversion, for example, that you gave to Google.